Easy Ways to Add Math to Everyday Routines: A Home-School Connection PostAugust 6, 2015

 - Chores.
 Getting kids involved in household tasks in early childhood is not only a good way to teach responsibility—it’s a great way to teach math skills!
 During cleanup time, parents can have the child name the shapes of the objects and count the number of steps she took to complete the cleanup task.
 Kids can learn math during laundry time by sorting clothes into piles of “more” or “less” and matching socks (a good way to help them understand sets of objects).
 And math can bloom in a garden—kids can measure water into a watering can, tally days on a calendar to keep track of plant growth, and count seeds, plants, flowers, fruits, and vegetables.

 - Bedtime routines.
 Each part of the bedtime routine is filled with opportunities to reinforce math concepts.
 For example, parents can choose bedtime books with math themes, prompt the child to count bubbles or bath toys while in the tub, and have the child count the number of events in his “goodnight routine.”

 These ideas are all from Let’s Talk About Math by Donna Kotsopoulos and Joanne Lee.
-There are tons of other great tips in this book, so we’ve made you a printable handout you can share with parents when your new year starts.
-It’s one more tool you can use to strengthen the home–school connection and make sure kids start kindergarten with the math basics they need to succeed.
+There are tons of other great tips in this book, so we’ve made a printable handout for parents (teachers, this would be a great thing to email parents now, or print out and share when your new year starts).
+It’s one more tool you can use to strengthen the home-school connection and make sure kids start kindergarten with the math basics they need to succeed.

 Pick up Let’s Talk About Math and learn more about using purposeful play with kids to promote mathematical thinking and get them ready for formal math instruction.